joedono/Stafford-Lions/about.md

 layout: static
 ---
 ## About the Stafford Lions Club
+The Stafford Lions Club has been an active community member since 1952, serving our community, our country, and the world - the Lions Club aims to make a World of Difference.

-Stafford Lions Club is part of Lions Clubs International which is the world's largest service club organization with more than 1.3 million members in approximately 45,000 clubs in more than 200 countries and geographical areas around the world.
-Lions are the global leaders in community and humanitarian service.
+Lions Club International was founded in 1917, in Chicago.
+Its purpose was to promote charity and good will.
+Today, it is the world's largest service club organization with over 1.4 million members in more than 200 countries.

+Our slogan, **WE SERVE**, reflects the true meaning of Lionism.
+Lions have been reaching out to those in need, working with the blind and visually impaired, sponsoring education programs, and supporting diabetes research.

+Members of the Stafford Lions Club have made a special effort these past years to be a visible and positive force in the community.
+Your neighbor might be a Lion - you could be a Lion!
+Please consider the reward offered by giving back a small part of you to improve the quality of life in Stafford.
+Contact any Lion with questions about how and why the club functions.
+Thank you for the support you have shwon our projects which allow us to serve you.

 ## How The Lions Club Started
 <img src="/img/jones_m.png" class="float-start me-2" alt="Melvin Jones">